Marble Bone Disease | Osteoclast Dysfunction | Dense But Brittle Bones

 - Donor osteoclast precursors can form functional osteoclasts

-- Best outcomes if performed before age 2 (before irreversible neurological damage)
+- Best outcomes if performed early in infancy (before irreversible neurological damage)

 - Confirmed ARO with functional osteoclast defects